 Whether users are giving their consent should be obvious – and they should understand the full scope of what it entails.

-Three Other Notable GDPR Lawsuits and Fines
+3 More Notable GDPR Lawsuits and Fines

 It’s not just Google that’s been fined under the GDPR.
 Several other major businesses have received penalties for negligence as well as for intentionally ignoring the new regulations.